MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

 ## Cause

-This issue occurs because the queries are different:
+This issue may occur for the following reasons:

 - Queries use different parameters or variables.

-- Queries are submitted to the server in different ways.
+- Queries are submitted to the server over different networks.

+- SET options in the database application and SSMS are different.

 ## Resolution